-(viii) We prohibit vehicle trailers of any type or size to be in the refuge hunt areas at any time or to be left unattended at any location on the refuge.

-- (2) Upland game hunting.
+- (viii) We prohibit vehicle trailers of any type or size to be in the refuge hunt areas at any time or to be left unattended at any location on the refuge. - (ix) We allow the use of dogs when hunting. - (2) Upland game hunting.
 We allow hunting of pheasant on designated areas of the refuge. - (3) [Reserved] - (4) Sport fishing.
-We allow sport fishing on designated areas of the refuge subject to the following conditions:

-(i) We only allow fishing during normal refuge visitation hours in designated areas as posted.

-- (ii) We only allow the use of pole and line or rod and reel to take fish, and anglers must attend their equipment at all times. - (r) San Pablo Bay National Wildlife Refuge-(1) Migratory game bird hunting.
+We allow sport fishing on designated areas of the refuge subject to the following conditions: - (i) We only allow fishing during normal refuge visitation hours in designated areas as posted. - (ii) We only allow the use of pole and line or rod and reel to take fish, and anglers must attend their equipment at all times. - (r) San Pablo Bay National Wildlife Refuge--(1) Migratory game bird hunting.
 We allow hunting of goose, duck, and coot on designated areas of the refuge subject to the following conditions: - (i) You may only hunt from a boat.
-We prohibit walk-in hunting on the refuge.

-(ii) We allow the use of dogs when hunting.

-- (2) Upland game hunting.
-We allow hunting of pheasant only in designated areas of the refuge subject to the following conditions: - (i) You may only hunt on Wednesdays, Saturdays, and Sundays. - (ii) The conditions set forth at paragraphs (r)(1)(ii) and (iii) of this section apply.
+We prohibit walk-in hunting on the refuge. - (ii) We allow the use of dogs when hunting. - (2) Upland game hunting.
+We allow hunting of pheasant only in designated areas of the refuge subject to the following conditions: - (i) You may only hunt on Wednesdays, Saturdays, and Sundays. - (ii) The conditions set forth at paragraphs (r)(1)(ii) and (iii) of this section apply. - (3) [Reserved]

-(4) Sport fishing.
+- (4) Sport fishing.
 We allow sport fishing on designated areas of the refuge subject to the following condition: We allow fishing only with a pole and line or rod and reel.
-We prohibit bow fishing and gigging.

-(s) Sonny Bono Salton Sea National Wildlife Refuge-(1) Migratory game bird hunting.
-We allow hunting of goose, duck, coot, and moorhen on designated areas of the refuge subject to the following conditions:
+We prohibit bow fishing and gigging. - (s) Sonny Bono Salton Sea National Wildlife Refuge--(1) Migratory game bird hunting.